martinbudden/Library-VectorQuaternionMatrix/test/README.md

 # Test

-Tests for the IMU_TYPES library.
+Tests for the VectorQuaternionMatrix library.